pulumi/docs/reference/programming-model.md

 A resource is created via `new Resource(name, args)` in JavaScript.
 All resources must have a name, which must be unique in the Pulumi program.

 All resource constructors also accept a third argument which can provide the following additional properties.
-- `dependencies` - a list of explicit resource dependencies
+- `dependsOn` - a list of explicit resource dependencies
 - `protect` - whether to mark a resource as protected.
 A protected resource cannot be deleted directly: first you must set `protect: false` and run `pulumi update`.
 Then, the resource can be deleted, either by removing the line of code or by running `pulumi destroy`.
 - `parent` - optional parent for the resource.
 See [Components](#components).
 - `provider` - optional provider for the resource.
 See [Providers](#providers).